Hamza-Omran/Urban-Intelligence-Platform-for-Sustainable-Cities/README.md

 - Interpretable: each area linked to its most similar neighbors

 Similar strategies used in protein interaction networks, social network analysis, and recommendation systems.

-## Contact

-For questions or collaboration opportunities contact via GitHub or email.

-Built for AI for Sustainable Societies - Transforming Urban Data into Climate-Adaptive Decisions